Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 And, more importantly, it will increase the ease of use of your tool.
 Clean tips allow you to use them to their full potential, thereby allowing you to create unhindered.

-We hope you found our advice on how to clean wood burner tips useful and easily implementable.
+We hope you found our advice on how to clean wood burning tips useful and easily implementable.